It’s that time of year: tomato time.

 Water your tomatoes regularly.
 The moisture content of the soil must stay as even as possible – not wet, not dry.
 If your soil is allowed to dry out then you water or it rains, fruit can split because of the extra water content available.

 Feed your tomatoes with a fertiliser high in potash.
 This helps the fruit set and grow.
-Do not use high nitrogen fertilisers, such as poultry manure, or you will get leaves but no fruit.
+Do not use high nitrogen fertilisers, such as poultry manure, or you will get leaves but little or no fruit.

 Provide shade if the temperature is constantly over 35°C; especially if the night time temperatures remain above 25°C. At these high temperatures, pollen may become sterile and fruit will not set.